bakame-php/http-structured-fields/docs/item.md

 Once instantiated, accessing `Item` properties is done via:

 - the method `Item::value` which returns the instance underlying value fully decoded;
-- the readonly property `Item::parameters` which returns the parameters associated to the `Item` as a distinct `Parameters` object
+- the method `Item::parameters` which returns the parameters associated to the `Item` as a distinct `Parameters` object

 ```php
 use Bakame\Http\StructuredFields;